What’s in a name?

 While most people associate these hats with the 1910’s and 20’s (thanks, Peaky Blinders!), their appearance as a style icon is actually a few centuries earlier.

 These hats came into fashion in the 1500’s thanks to an Act of Parliament that instituted a fine for any men over the age of 6 that did not wear a woollen cap on Sundays and holidays.
 While this was only enforced for about 25 years in order to boost the wool and sheep farming trade, it had a lasting mark on UK fashion.

 Today, many people use the term ‘flat cap’ as a blanket description of all these types of caps, but there’s actually several distinct styles: flat caps, newsboy caps, duckbill caps, and baker boy caps.

-Flat Caps are sewn together in the back, using fewer and larger strips of material than a newsboy cap.
+Flat Caps, also known as golf caps, farmers caps and cheese cutters caps, among other names, are sewn together in the back, using fewer and larger strips of material than a newsboy cap.
 There will be minimal bagginess or ‘poof’ to flat caps, compared to their cap-cousins.

 Newsboy Caps are connected at the crown of the head instead, often with a button.
 This often results in 8 pieces of fabric, loosely resembling pizza slices.

 A duckbill cap has more of a rigid, domed shape than the others, though it is attached at the top, much like a newsboy cap is.
 The duckbill often doesn’t have a button connected the ‘pizza slices’ of fabric which may help to distinguish it.

 Baker Boy caps are often said to be synonymous with newsboy caps, however within the Heritage Tradition stock, the baker boy caps have a slightly shorter brim and lower back and will create a profile that is subtly different from that of the newsboy caps.